natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 What went wrong?
 Every tool worked as designed, but the interpretation chained those results to form the wrong conclusion.
 The agent lacked any understanding of context or environment.
 It couldn’t ask: "Is this in a building or a forest?", "Does it make sense that an HVAC system is in the middle of a forest?"
 Without that context, everything becomes a pattern-matching exercise — and water sounds, with their steady modulations, sometimes match a motor a little too well.

+## What now?

+I've thought about giving the agent some more information and context about *where* it is.
+Maybe I could give it a photo or a short description of where the audio clip comes from, but this kind of defeats one of my initial purposes for making this agent.
+I wanted it to be able to determine sources and where it is based purely on the audio around it.
+I see it being pointed at a machine and identifying that it has a faulty gear since it hears grinding where there shouldn't be any.

+If you have any suggestions or fixes please feel free to shoot me an email.
+I appreciate any advice.